 How do I receive and send mail?

 Letters and packages are delivered to the residence hall front desk each day.
-Your room key opens your mail box.
+Your room key opens your mailbox.
 If you receive a package, you will be sent an email notice.
-You need to present your Iowa One (University ID) Card at the front desk to pick up the package.
+Just present your Iowa One (University ID) Card at the front desk to pick up the package.
 Outgoing mail with proper postage can be left at the front desk to be picked up daily by the mail personnel.

 Mail should be addressed as follows:

 Do I have to always carry my room key and student ID with me?

 Yes.
 As with any security system, all residents play a key role to ensure their own safety.
 Each student is responsible for always carrying and securing their room key and Iowa One (University ID) Card.
 Students are advised to lock the room door when they leave or are asleep.
 You also need your University ID Card to eat in the dining halls and to do laundry.
 Do not loan your University ID Card to anyone.

 It costs $125 to replace the room key and $35.00 to replace the Iowa One card